Entry of Room by University Personnel

-- Staff members from Student Affairs Office and the Public Safety and Security Department are authorized to enter a student’s room for reasons including, but not limited to, potential emergency situations, investigation or enforcement of University policy, determining occupancy, inspecting for health and safety reasons, and for routine inspections.
+- Staff members from Campus Life and the Public Safety and Security Department are authorized to enter a student’s room for reasons including, but not limited to, potential emergency situations, investigation or enforcement of University policy, determining occupancy, inspecting for health and safety reasons, and for routine inspections.
 The Maintenance Department is authorized to enter a student’s room to provide for maintenance, make repairs, or for facility emergency situations.

 - Every effort is made to ensure that the personal belongings of students are not disturbed unless deemed necessary by the staff members involved in the situation.

 - University staff members are authorized to enter rooms with law enforcement officials to determine whether a violation of the federal, state, or local law has occurred.
 Any information gathered from this entry may be used in University disciplinary proceedings.

 For community safety and residence hall security purposes, Residence Life staff members perform Health and Safety Checks of every occupied residence hall room at specified times during the academic year.
 These checks typically occur during residence hall closings.
 Staff members will complete the checks in pairs.
 A copy of the completed Health and Safety form is left in every room once the check is completed.
 Residence Life staff will follow up with any students where concerns were noted.

 Students are expected to carry a University-issued ID card at all times.
 Students may obtain a replacement for a lost or damaged ID card from the Public Safety and Security Office, located in the Welcome Center, and the student will be responsible for any fee associated with the replacement.